We invite young designers from across the globe to answer design briefs that focus on the most pressing social and environmental challenges.

 During the first stage of shortlisting, the panel marks all the submissions anonymously and shortlists five to eight projects per brief.
 If your project is shortlisted, you are invited to the second stage, an interview with the panel, to present your work in more detail referring to the judging criteria.
 Once the panel has interviewed all shortlisted students, they deliberate and select the winners.

 Your entry should demonstrate a design thinking approach to the brief and clearly communicate the following principles:

-Social and environmental impact: How does your proposal make a positive difference for people and/or the natural world in your chosen context?
-How is your approach empowering people?
-How have you considered effective use of resources including materials and processes?
-How have you considered diversity and inclusion in your proposal?
+- Environmental: How does your proposal make a positive difference for the natural world in your chosen context?
+How have you considered effective use of resources including materials and processes that can do more good short and long term for people and planet?

 Rigorous research and compelling insights: How have you combined your own first-hand research with a review of existing research and wider trends?
-How can you show a clear path between your key insights and your proposal?
-How are your insights grounded in people’s needs and desires?
+How are your insights and proposal grounded in people’s needs and desires?
+How have you considered the potential of your chosen place and the local context?
 How did you get feedback and incorporate new ideas through prototyping and iterating?